omaryassin96/Jarir.com-Webscraping/README.md

 # Detailed Idea:
 - **Scraping from [Jarir's website](https://www.jarir.com/sa-en/computers-&-tablets/laptops.html):**

+      Progress: 70%

-      70% Done - Facing a problem in pressing the js "Load more" button.
+      Facing a problem in pressing the js "Load more" button.
 - **Cleaning the Data:**

+      Progress: 05%

-      05% Done - The values of each column should be categorized to standard words to prepare for the choosing algorithm.
+      The values of each column should be categorized to standard words to prepare for the choosing algorithm.
 - **Creating an Adaptive Laptop Choosing Algorithm:**

+      Progress: 10%

-      10% Done - Some question were collected from random people and from our main compititor: choosist.com.
+      Some question were collected from random people and from our main compititor: choosist.com.
 - **Createing a Website:**

+      Progress: 00%

-      00% Done - Will begin with Hagar as soon as the algorithm is ready.
+      Will begin with Hagar as soon as the algorithm is ready.

 # Future Expansions:
 - Expand the scraping code to include all Saudi online stores.